-You can register to vote in Rhode Island by completing a Voter Registration Form which may be obtained at your local Board of Canvassers or the RI Board of Elections.
+You can register to vote in Rhode Island ONLINE, or by completing a Voter Registration Form which may be obtained at your local Board of Canvassers or the RI Board of Elections.
 You can also download the form from this site.
 Many agencies which serve the public, such as the Department of Motor Vehicles, Department of Human Services, Department of Mental Health etc. also offer registration services to their clients as mandated by the National Voter Registration Act.
 See our Voter Registration section to download the current form and obtain more information on the requirements to register to vote in Rhode Island.

 Yes, you can view your voter registration record at the Voter Information Center.

 If you register to vote or change your name and/or address by mail or at an agency, you will receive a notice informing you that your registration has been received by the local board of canvassers.
 (You will also be notified by mail if your registration does not meet the requirements for any reason.)

 If the post office cannot deliver the notice to the address you gave when you registered, your name will be placed on the "inactive" list and you may not be able to vote.
 If you do not receive a notice acknowledging receipt of your registration within three (3) weeks, call your local Board of Canvassers.Top

 You must register at least 30 days before a primary or election in which you wish to vote.
 In Presidential elections, if you miss the deadline, you can still register and vote only for President/Vice-President at your Board of Cannvassers on the day of the election (R.I.G.L.
 17-1-3).
 See our Upcoming Elections section for relevant deadlines.